Clay Modelling For Kids

 A paper titled, ‘Fine Motor Skills and Early Comprehension of the World: Two New School Readiness Indicators’, by Claire E Cameron et al, published in Developmental Psychology (2010) found that ‘having good fine motor skills in pre-school is a strong predictor of a child’s later academic achievement in reading and math’.
 So, learning how to accurately use her fingers to get just the right shape out of clay can help your child improve her fine motor skills and be better at academics.

 4. Teaches creativity

-Being creativeis an attribute that is highly valued today.
-Playing with clay allows your child to use his creativity in moulding different objects as per his desire.
-And, since it is versatile, he can explore endless possibilities with a small amount of clay.
+Being creative is an attribute that is highly valued today.
+Using clay can allow your child to apply creativity in moulding different clay objects as per his desire.
+And, since one advantage of clay is it's versatility, your child can explore making many different objects through clay modelling with even a small amount of clay.

 5. Encourages play-based learning

 Play-based learning centres around guided play.
 In such play, children are still in charge and spontaneous, as they would be in free play.
 However, parents/educators also actively participate by curating the environment in such a way that the child can learn the intended lesson.
 This type of learning also comes under the umbrella of activity-based learning.

 A study published in Educational and Child Psychology (2009), titled, ‘Play, cognition and self-regulation: What exactly are children learning when they learn through play?’ by David Whitebread, Penny Coltman, Helen Jameson and Rachel Lander talks about the importance of play-based learning.
 The authors state, ‘The experience of the ‘play’ condition was particularly effective in preparing the children for effortful, problem-solving or creative tasks which require a high level of meta-cognitive and self-regulatory skill.’